alexanderatallah/window.ai/README.md

 Note that `getCompletion` will return an array, `Output[]`, if you specify `numOutputs > 1`.

-### Reference
+### Functions

-Better version of this section coming.
-In the meantime, all public types, including error messages, are documented in [this file](/apps/extension/src/public-interface.ts).
 There are just two functions in the library:

 **Current model**: get the user's currently preferred model ID.
 ```ts